lcs-djones/TGJ2O-S3-2025/content/Grove Time.md

 title: Grove Time
 ---

-Grove Times are Thursdays and Fridays 1:00-1:30 in Room 6.
+Grove Times are throughout the week by appointment.
+Message on Edsby or via Email.